 Davies’ picture book about Noi, a young boy who lives by the sea with his dad and their six cats, is a Moby-Dick for kids.
 Every morning, Noi watches his dad set out on a fishing book and waits until dark for his return.
 One night, a storm washes a small whale up unto the shore.
 Noi visits the whale and begins talking to it, discovering it is a good listener.
 When the father finally returns and sees this, he realizes he may have been missing something: his son is lonely.
 Father and son eventually learn to be there for each other — weathering life’s storms side by side.

 61. The Ugly Duckling by Hans Christian Andersen (ages 4-8)

 One of Anderson’s most famous fairy tales, The Ugly Duckling has a concept that is as simple as it is well-known: a young and “homely” bird is taunted by his peers for his appearance.
 He takes the teasing on his chin and goes about life his own way, all the while maturing into a beautiful swan — much to the surprise of others.
 While this premise might seem vain on the surface, people everywhere should read this book to learn about the meaning of true beauty.

 62. Where the Wild Things Are by Maurice Sendak (ages 4-8)

-Let the wild rumpus start: this beloved book is now 55 years old!
+Let the wild rumpus start: this beloved book is now over 55 years old!
 And it’s still as captivating as the day it was published.
 When Max puts on his wolf costume and starts misbehaving, he gets sent to bed without supper.
 But then… something magical happens.
 A forest appears in his room — and the adventure begins.
 Max’s journey to where the wild things are is a timeless one, and today’s children will be just as eager to follow him on his whimsical adventures.